Why the EMEA Market is OTT’s Biggest Growth Opportunity

 As part of this practice, Europe, the Middle East, and Africa (EMEA) may be grouped into a single geographical market region that encompasses the United Kingdom, the entire European Continent (sometimes including Russia, though not always), all 18 countries in the Middle East, and the whole African continent from Tunis to Cape Town.

 Online video platforms recognize the importance of capturing market share in the wealthy markets of the Americas, and Asia Pacific.
-But for platforms that have already entered and succeeded in these markets, the EMEA presents itself as an untapped market with huge potential: the final frontier where massive revenue and subscriber growth remains achievable.
+But for platforms that have already entered and succeeded in these markets, the EMEA presents itself as an untapped market with huge potential: the final frontier where massive growth remains achievable with the right revenue strategies.

 In this blog, we’re taking a closer look at the EMEA video market and the key OTT trends emerging as video platforms battle to win audiences and grow their market share in Europe, the Middle East, and in Africa.